A Global Community Connected by a Charismatic Species

 In an increasingly industrialized society, a wide variety of contaminants are released into the environment every day from residential, commercial, and industrial sources.
 On a global scale, the production and concentration of various compounds changes with commodity demands and new contaminants are being developed and distributed daily.
 Some of these compounds have the potential to have a negative impact on human and/or environmental health.
 Birds that are high in the food chain have been used for decades as early warning sentinels for environmental contaminants.
 The osprey has been determined to be one of the most effective species for monitoring contaminants in aquatic systems on a global scale.

 OspreyWatch is made possible by the great open source projects Ruby on Rails and WordPress, and hosted by Heroku and BlueHost.
 Map visualizations are made possible by Google Maps and Google Fusion Tables.
 OspreyWatch was designed by Howell Creative Group.
 Application development was provided by Solertium.

-Volunteers collect and contribute data to the OspreyWatch Program.
-We ask that publications derived from this data or website be cleared with CCB before publication.
+Volunteers, non-profits, and government agencies collect and contribute data to the OspreyWatch Program.
+We ask that publications derived from this data or website be cleared with CCB and it’s conservation partners before publication.
 Read the detailed agreement.